FlorinMiron98/Jet-Set-Go/README.md

 9. **Core.js** (integrated with Babel) - Core.js is a powerful JavaScript library that provides polyfills for ECMAScript features, ensuring compatibility across different browsers and environments.
 More about Core.js on this [GitHub repository](https://github.com/zloirock/core-js).
 10. **Regenerator-runtime** - The Regenerator-runtime library provides a runtime for generators and async functions, enabling the use of modern asynchronous JavaScript syntax (like async/await) in environments that do not natively support it.
 More about the Regenerator-runtime [here](https://www.npmjs.com/package/regenerator-runtime).
 11. **Booking API** - The Booking API focuses on flight-related services.
 It provides real-time data on arrival and departure locations, flight dates and available flight offers.
 The API allows users to search for flights and view flight options.
+12. **Intersection Observer API** - The Intersection Observer API is a web API that allows you to monitor the visibility and position of elements within a viewport or container.
+It provides a way to asynchronously observe changes in the intersection of an element with a parent element or the viewport, without needing to manually track scroll events.
+This API is commonly used for implementing features like infinite scrolling, lazy loading images, and triggering animations when elements come into view.
+More about the Intersection Observer API [here](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+13. **Intl** - The Intl API (Internationalization API) is a built-in JavaScript API that provides a set of functions and objects for handling language-sensitive operations.
+It helps developers build web applications that can adapt to various languages, formats, and cultural conventions.
+More about Intl [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
 ### Deployment
 This project was created using [Visual Studio Code](https://code.visualstudio.com/), committed to [Git](https://git-scm.com/) and pushed to [GitHub](https://github.com/) using Git's built-in function `git push`.
 As this project was created using the development environment provided by [Parcel.js](https://parceljs.org/), I decided to deploy it on [Netlify](https://www.netlify.com/) as the deployment process was much easier.
 The next steps were followed: